 The Highway is located in North Eastern Pakistan.
 The world’s highest paved international highway is an accurate description of a 20th-century engineering wonder.
 The 805-mile-long highway connects Pakistan with China through the Khunjerab Pass.
 What’s so thrilling about a highway?
 Well, this particular highway sits in the belly of some huge mountains, and beautiful sceneries.
 The treacherous roads go through mammoth mountains and bend in the impossible angles, making the driving experience stomach churning.
 Along the way, you also get to see ancient rock carvings of the Buddha, especially at the archeological site of Shatial.

 The famous valley looks like it has fallen from Paradise.
 The valley is full of lush green grass and snowy mountains.
 Hunza also hosts some great mountains that are a mountaineer’s dream.
 Every year, scores of enthusiasts make their way toward this northern Pakistan region and climb the perilous peaks.
 One very famous among them is the Hon Pass, with a view which renowned British mountaineer, Eric Shapton describes as ‘the ultimate manifestation of mountain grandeur’.
 The recently formed Attabad Lake with its serene blue water is a sight to behold.
+The best way to explore this is by booking Hunza & Naran Kagan Tour Packages.

 If you are interested in the history and the Mughal era, Lahore is the city for you.
 Lahore served as a Mughal capital for a long time and it shows in the beautiful architecture of the city.
 There are plentiful gardens, parks, forts, mosques, and eateries to discover.
 Visit the Lahore Fort, Minar-e-Pakistan, Shalimar Gardens, Anarkali Bazaar and feel right at home with one of the friendliest people you will ever meet.
 There is a big focus on food in Lahore, so keep your stomach empty for some delicious treats.